Bogdanp/dramatiq/docs/source/guide.rst

 --------------

 Dramatiq strives for at-least-once message delivery and assumes all actors are idempotent.
-When an exception occurs a message is being processed, Dramatiq automatically enqueues a retry for that message with exponential backoff.
+When an exception occurs while a message is being processed, Dramatiq automatically enqueues a retry for that message with exponential backoff.

 That last message we sent will cause something along these lines to be printed in your worker process::